-Farming in Protected Landscapes is proud to have supported a wide variety of projects across the North Wessex Downs.
-They all contribute toward the programme objectives of Climate, Nature, People and Place as well as the AONB Management Plan.
-A selection of the projects are detailed below.
-We hope these prove interesting and inspiring and if you want to discuss further please contact the FiPL Officer Jemima Sellwood
+Farming in Protected Landscapes is proud to have supported a wide variety of projects across the North Wessex Downs National Landscape over the last 5 years.
+They have all contributed toward the programme objectives of Climate, Nature, People and Place as well as delivering for our own Management Plan objectives.

 Hampshire Dormouse Project